OCR-D/spec/web_api.md

 There are three main sections in the configuration file.

-1. `message_queue`: it contains the `address` and `port`, where the queue was deployed, or will be deployed.
+1. `message_queue`: it contains the `address` and `port`, where the queue was deployed, or will be deployed with the specified `credentials`.
 If the `ssh` property is presented, the Processing Broker will try to connect to the `address` via `ssh` with provided `username` and `password` and deploy [RabbitMQ](https://www.rabbitmq.com/) at the specified `port`.
 The remote machine must have [Docker](https://www.docker.com/) installed since the deployment is done via Docker.
 Make sure that the provided `username` has enough rights to run Docker commands.
 In case the `ssh` property is not presented, the Processing Broker assumes that RabbitMQ was already deployed and just uses it.
 2. `mongo_db`: this section also contains the `address` and `port`, where the [MongoDB](https://www.mongodb.com/) is running, or will run.
-If `credentials` is presented, it will be used when connecting to the database.
+If `credentials` is presented, it will be used when deploying and connecting to the database.
    The `ssh` section behaves exactly the same as described in the `message_queue` section above.
 3. `hosts`: this section contains a list of hosts, usually virtual machines, where Processing Servers should be deployed.
 To be able to connect to a host, an `address` and `username` are required, then comes either `password` or `path_to_privkey` (path to a private key).
 All Processing Servers, which will be deployed, must be declared under